-Hillingdon School Placement and Admissions team © 01895 556644
+Hillingdon School Placement and Admissions team @admissions@hillingdon.gov.uk

 Neighbouring local education authorities

 You may wish to apply to a school maintained by another education authority.
 The telephone numbers given here are for admissions sections in neighbouring authorities where you can get advice on the admissions process for individual schools.